openvinotoolkit/nncf/README.md

 `python setup.py install --cpu-only`

 #### As a Docker image
-Use one of the Dockerfiles in the [docker](./docker) directory to build an image with an environment already set up and ready for running NNCF [sample scripts](#Model Compression Samples).
+Use one of the Dockerfiles in the [docker](./docker) directory to build an image with an environment already set up and ready for running NNCF [sample scripts](#model-compression-samples).

+## Contributing
+Refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on contributions to the NNCF repository.

 ## NNCF compression results

 Achieved using sample scripts and NNCF configuration files provided with this repository.
-See README.md files for [sample scripts](#Model Compression Samples) for links to exact configuration files and final PyTorch checkpoints.
+See README.md files for [sample scripts](#model-compression-samples) for links to exact configuration files and final PyTorch checkpoints.

 |Model|Compression algorithm|Dataset|PyTorch FP32 baseline|PyTorch compressed accuracy|